What is accuracy in an aerial mapping project?

 Ground sampling distance is affected by the height you fly at and the camera specifications.
 A lower height, with the same camera, means lower ground sample distance and more detailed outputs.

 However, flying lower means taking more time (and batteries) to capture the same area.

 Differences in terrain and changes in the camera angle mean that images in the same project may have different GSDs.

-What ground sampling distance you need depends on the needs of your project.
+What ground sampling distance you need depends on the requirements of your project.

-If you are modeling a complex structure, you need a low GSD to capture as many details as possible.
+If you are creating a 3D model of a complex structure, you need a low GSD to capture as many details as possible.

 Before taking off, decide the right GSD and define the flight height.